Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

-We also want to present an alternative continuity statement with explicit bounds in case that $c$ is \emph{equal} to the power of a metric $d$ on $X\times Y$.
-This time, we need nothing more than the triangle inequality, so $d$ may in fact be a pseudo-metric.
+An important consequence of Proposition~\ref{prop:continuity} is the guarantee of consistency when $\td(\gamma)$ is empirically estimated (see Section~\ref{sec:estimation} for more details on estimation).
+We also present a continuity statement with explicit bounds in case that $c$ is \emph{equal} to the power of a metric.
+This time, since we only rely on the triangle inequality, the metric does not have to metrize the Polish topology.
+In fact, it suffices if $d$ is a pseudo-metric on $X\times Y$.